stadelmanma/netl-ap-map-flow/README.rst

     A. Close your existing terminal window and open a new one, enter :code:`python3 --version` to check if Anaconda has installed Python successfully.
 3. Install :code:`gfortran` using the terminal command :code:`sudo apt-get install gfortran`.
     A. Run :code:`gfortran --version` in a new terminal window to check if it was installed properly.
-4. Open a terminal or cd into the directory you want to install the AP_MAP_FLOW package in.
+4. Open a terminal or cd into the directory you want to install the netl-ap-map-flow package in.
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-ap-map-flow.git`.
     B. Run the command :code:`cd netl-ap-map-flow`.
     C. Finally run :code:`python3 setup.py install` which will build the model and link the apmapflow module to the python3 installation.